Tuesday, March 19, 2013

 Impatiently Patient

 It was one of those scary calls.
-My mom was in the hospital, and in serious condition.
-Fortunately I didn't have anything really important on my calendar, so as I waited by the phone for more information on her prognosis, I prayed--all day.
+My mom was in the hospital and in serious condition.
+Fortunately, I didn't have anything really important on my calendar, so as I waited by the phone for more information on her prognosis, I prayed--all day.
 I'm going to step out on a ledge a little bit here.
-I am hoping that if my sister ever reads this blog post she understands why I am sharing this little story.
+I hope my sister reads this blog post and understands why I am sharing this little story.
 It really isn't about her at all, but more about what God has taught me about myself in these last couple of days.

-As my sister was explaining to me over the phone the details concerning our mother, well, she was bugging me.
-She used some profanity, she spoke in a disrespectful manner and was misunderstanding some of my most basic of questions.
-In my opinion we did not have a good conversation.
-So the next day when we once again spoke on the phone, I let her know what my phone boundaries where.
-I think she was a little shocked at first but as time wore on I think she began to understand, and we ended up having a really good talk.
-We spoke civilly to each other, clearly and without judgement.
+As my sister explained the details about our mother to me over the phone, she kept bugging me.
+She used profanity, spoke disrespectfully, and misunderstood some of my most basic questions.
+In my opinion, we did not have a good conversation.
+So the next day, when we spoke on the phone again, I let her know what my phone boundaries were.
+I think she was a little shocked at first, but as time went on, she began to understand, and we ended up having a really good talk.
+We spoke civilly to each other, clearly and without judgment.
 It was nice to be heard rather than to be talked at.

 So there you have it, my confession.
 I am impatiently patient.
-I prayed for quite awhile this afternoon, and I caught myself asking God to hurry and make me a more patient person.
+I prayed for quite a while this afternoon, and I caught myself asking God to hurry and make me more patient.
 Have I not learned anything?
 I am happy that He loves me, I could almost hear Him chuckle at my nonsense.
-I have much to learn, and I thank Him everyday that He is my father, whom is so very patient with me.
+I have much to learn, and I thank Him every day that He is my father, who is so very patient with me.
 And when my sister called back this afternoon with some good news concerning our mom, we had a very good conversation.
 We talked for a long time.
 We shared some things.
 And I was patient.
 And God was gracious.

 Galatians 5:22-23